rorycornell/rorycornell.github.io/_posts/2015-11-07-Free-Hosting.md

 4. ###Design control
 Jekyll allows users to quickly create and customize their own theme.
 5. ###Security
-The vulnerabilities that affect platforms like WordPress do not exist because Jekyll has no CMS, or database.
+The vulnerabilities that affect platforms like WordPress do not exist because Jekyll has no CMS or database.
 You do not have to spend time worrying about security patches.
 6. ###Great Hosting
 [GitHub Pages](https://pages.github.com/) will conveniently serve the website directly for free from a repository.